otttisss/SocialMediaAPI/README.md

 ## Technologies and Tools

-- Programming Language: Java
+- Programming Language: Java 1.8 and higher (was tested on Java 17)
-- Framework: Spring (Spring Boot recommended)
+- Framework: Spring, Spring Boot
-- Database: PostgreSQL or MySQL
+- Database: PostgreSQL
 - Authentication and Authorization: Spring Security
 - API Documentation: Swagger or OpenAPI